While it may not always be in the forefront of our minds, we all want to improve our businesses. But what does that mean?

-It's different for every organization.
+It’s different for every organization.
 It may be “make more profit,” “retire debt,” or “open more stores.”
-For a nonprofit, it may be “serve more constituents.”
+For a nonprofit, it may be to “serve more constituents.”
 We may even have multiple desired outcomes.

 But how do we measure our progress?
 For many organizations, it’s not a formalized process.
 Instead, it is often “bad news” that causes managers to recognize their unfortunate circumstances.
 Often, it is an impending cash crunch that could have been avoided by paying attention to the right metrics all along.

 What are these metrics, and how often should we review them?
 It’s different for every business, but the metrics – your key performance indicators (KPIs) – must be relevant, simple, and timely.